 The loss of baby teeth can be an exciting time for both parents and children.
-Children generally lose their first baby tooth when they're between 6 and 7 years old, as the American Dental Association (ADA) explains.
-Baby teeth continue to fall out at various times throughout childhood, and the last ones fall out when children are around 12 years old.
-Loose baby teeth usually fall out on their own, but some children may be eager to speed up the process.
+Children generally lose their first baby tooth when they're between 6 and 7 years old, as the South African Dental Association (SADA) explains.
+Baby teeth continue to fall out at various times throughout childhood, and the last ones usually fall out when children are around 12 years old.
+Loose baby teeth generally fall out on their own, but some children may be eager to speed up the process.
 Here are some safety tips and warnings for pulling a tooth at home.

 Pulling a Loose Baby Tooth: Dos and Don'ts

-By the time a baby tooth is loose, it's held in place by only a small amount of tissue, as the American Academy of Pediatrics (AAP) notes.
+By the time a baby tooth is loose, it's held in place by only a small amount of tissue.
 Children who are eager to lose these teeth may wiggle them out on their own with their fingers or tongues.

-If your child wants help removing a loose tooth, the AAP offers the following tip: Grasp the tooth with a clean tissue or gauze and give it a quick twist.
-When pulling a tooth at home, the ADA reminds parents to be gentle.
+If your child wants help removing a loose tooth,use the following tip: grasp the tooth with a clean tissue or gauze and give it a quick twist.
+When pulling a tooth at home, SADA reminds parents to be gentle.
 A tooth that is sufficiently loose will fall out with just a gentle squeeze.

 If your child doesn't want help, don't try to pull out their tooth.
 Most baby teeth will eventually fall out on their own.
 If you're concerned about a tooth that doesn't seem to be falling out as it should, take your child to a dentist instead of trying to pull it out at home.
-As the AAP explains, your child's dentist may recommend extracting it.
+Your child's dentist may recommend extracting it.

 What to Do After Pulling a Tooth at Home